MicrocontrollersDev/Mixmetica/README.md

 ### Development

-If you want to contribute, make sure to add M6-pre2 to the libs folder when setting up a dev environment.
+If you want to contribute, make sure to add OptiFine M6-pre2 to the libs folder when setting up a dev environment.